syncfusion/blazor-docs/src/grid/datagrid/editing.md

 The dialog template editing provides an option to customize the default behavior of dialog editing.
 Using the dialog template, you can render your own editors by defining the [`GridEditSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridEditSettings.html) component's [`Mode`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridEditSettings~Mode.html) property as **Dialog** and wrapping the HTML elements inside the [`Template`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridEditSettings~Template.html) property of [`GridEditSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridEditSettings.html).

+> Custom components inside the Dialog Template must be specified with two-way (**@bind-Value**) binding to reflect the changes in DataGrid.

 In some cases, you would need to add new field editors in the dialog which are not present in the column model.
 In that case, the dialog template will help you to customize the default edit dialog.

 The following sample code demonstrates DataGrid enabled with dialog template editing,